frankolious/frankolious/README.md

-- 👋 Hi, I’m @frankolious
+- 👋 Hi, I am a FULL STACK SOFTWARE ENGINEER
+  I have
 - 👀 I’m interested in ...
   - ART SCIENCE AND TECHNOLOGY
   - I live in that triangle for focus!